Gospel of John: Composition

 The Gospel of John is traditionally attributed to John the Apostle.
-Many modern scholars continue to affirm the traditional attribution, first found in Irenaeus (c.
-130 AD), but the gospel is internally anonymous, and most either reject or hold this hypothesis tentatively.
+While many modern scholars continue to affirm the traditional attribution, first found in Irenaeus (c.
+130 AD), most reject this hypothesis, though they view "the beloved disciple" as the source of much of John's content.
+The gospel is internally anonymous.
 John 21:22 references a disciple whom Jesus loved and John 21:24–25 says: "This is the disciple who is testifying to these things and has written them, and we know that his testimony is true".
 Most scholars believe the verses claim the beloved disciple was the author of the gospel, but others argue the author is claiming to be someone else recording the disciple's testimony.
 (Note: Reddish says these verses imply that the core of the gospel relies on the testimony (perhaps written) of the "disciple who is testifying", as collected, preserved, and reshaped by a community of followers (the "we" of the passage), and that a single follower (the "I") rearranged this material and perhaps added the final chapter and other passages to produce the final gospel.
 He acknowledges that this scenario could be a forced or simplistic understanding of the text.)
 (Note: Attridge: The final reference (John 21:24) makes the claim that this figure is "the one who wrote these things."
 Most scholars construe the verse to claim that the Beloved Disciple authored the text, or at least chapters 1-20.
 Some, however, have argued that the passage merely claims that the Beloved Disciple is the authoritative witness who caused the work to be written, or who perhaps wrote an early account of Jesus on which the final gospel was based.)
-There is a consensus among Johannine scholars that the beloved disciple was a real historical person, but there is no consensus on who the beloved disciple was.
-John 1:14 also switches to a first-person narration, saying “And the Word became flesh and tabernacled among us, and we have seen his glory, the glory as of a father’s only son, full of grace and truth,” revealing himself as a participant in the events narrated.
+The beloved disciple is generally considered a historical person, though a growing number of scholars have argued the disciple was a literary creation with the advent of literary criticism.
+There is no consensus on who the beloved disciple was.
+John 1:14 also switches to a first-person narration, saying "And the Word became flesh and tabernacled among us, and we have seen his glory, the glory as of a father's only son, full of grace and truth," revealing himself as a participant in the events narrated.
+The gospel gradually identifies its narrator as the beloved disciple by chapter 19.
 The scholarly consensus dates the writing of the gospel between AD 90–100.
-Most modern commentators, as well as early Christian tradition, argue the gospel was likely composed in Ephesus.
+Most critical commentaries agree the gospel was likely composed in Ephesus.